Quan1umMango/bytecode/README.md

     cmp rcx rax  ; Compare.
 This sets flags based on the result je Equal     ; Jump if equal to label Equal

-    halt         ; Halts the program (optional) endlabel
+    halt         ; Halts the program (optional).
+If this is missing then the program ; executes the next label

 label Equal:
     display rcx  ; Display the numeric value of rcx ret          ; Return to the called label (in this case main).
-Code execution happens normally after the jne ; If not return instruction exists then the program execution after the endlabel of this label. endlabel
+Code execution happens normally after the jne ; If not return instruction exists then the program executes the instructions ; below this label if any otherwise halts.
 ```

 Count to 10: